aditya800/Terminal-Correlation/README.md

 The project is missing data sets which can be exported and loaded through the Terminal.

-type ```appportal``` and download Alpaca's Pro API and export any currency forecast to the project directory, and rename it as dataset.csv
+type ```appportal``` and download Alpaca's Pro API and export any currency forecast to the project directory, and rename it to dataset.csv

 ### Graham's Formula